johnbaumann/PicoMemcard/README.md

 ## Thanks To
 * [Schermaiolo] - Writing the Game ID write function
 * [SantX27] - Debugging the 1.0.3 firmware to work on the Bitfunx Memory card
+* [whitezombie2000] - Extensive debugging and report of all bugs related to Picomemcard, without him the releases would be way more buggy.
 * [wired-filipino-owl] - Documentation and implementation of the led functionality on the Bitfunx Memory card.
 * [psx-spx] and Martin "NO$PSX" Korth - PlayStation Specifications and documented Memory Card protocol and filesystem.
 * [Andrew J. McCubbin] - Additional information about Memory Card and Controller communication with PSX.